-Inside: Here is the best cinnamon rolls recipe that you and your kids will ever make.
+Inside: Here is the best cinnamon rolls recipe that you and your kids and grandkids will ever make.
 They are to die for!
 Plus, your children will learn the tips and tricks of working with yeast.
 It’s simpler than it seems.
 Don’t forget to read the tips at the end—they’re valuable teaching tools for kids!

 Best Cinnamon Rolls Recipe! (in 2 parts)

 - ½ cup butter (1 stick)

 - 7 cups flour (may need to add a bit more)

 - In a large mixing bowl mix together the dry milk, sugar, butter, water, salt and eggs and yeast.

 - Add 2 cups flour to the mixture above.
 Mix well